ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - Mailbox auditing is disabled for your organization.

-- From the time you disable mailbox auditing on by default, no mailbox actions are audited, even if auditing is enabled on a mailbox (the *AuditEnabled* property on the mailbox is **True**).
+- From the time you disabled mailbox auditing on by default, no mailbox actions are audited, even if auditing is enabled on a mailbox (the *AuditEnabled* property on the mailbox is **True**).

 - Mailbox auditing is not enabled for new mailboxes and setting the *AuditEnabled* property on a new or existing mailbox to **True** will be ignored.